 5. Dried Fruits, Nuts and Seeds

 Dried fruits, nuts, and seeds are readily available sources of iron and super beneficial for non-meat eaters.
-Its always good to take nuts or seed in moderation to get the full benefits.
+Its always good to take nuts or seeds in moderation to get the full benefits.
 Soaking the nuts/seeds helps in more iron absorption.

 Dry Fruits and Nuts